-Section 2057 imposes an additional estate tax when there is a "taxable event."
+Section 2057 imposes an additional estate tax when there is a taxable event.
 A taxable event occurs if, within 10 years of the decedent's death and before the qualified heir's death, one of the following events occurs:

-- 1. The qualified heir disposes of any portion of his or her interest in the qualified family-owned business, other than by a disposition to a member of the qualified heir's family or through a qualified conservation contribution under section 170(h); - 2.
-The qualified heir fails to meet material participation requirements (i.e., if neither the qualified heir nor any member of his or her family has materially participated in the trade or business for at least 5 years of any 8-year period (see Material Participation below)); - 3.
-The principal place of business of the qualified family-owned business ceases to be located in the United States: - 4.
-The qualified heir loses U.S. citizenship and a qualified trust was not created nor was a security arrangement made.
-(See page 4 for more information.)
+- The qualified heir disposes of any portion of his or her interest in the qualified family-owned business, other than by a disposition to a member of the qualified heir's family or through a qualified conservation contribution under section 170(h); - The qualified heir fails to meet material participation requirements because neither the qualified heir nor any member of his or her family has materially participated in the trade or business for at least 5 years of any 8-year period (see Material Participation below); - The principal place of business of the qualified family-owned business ceases to be located in the United States; or - The qualified heir loses U.S. citizenship and a qualified trust was not created nor was a security arrangement made.
+(See Loss of U.S. citizenship on page 5 for more information.)

-Note: For special rules for involuntary conversions and exchanges, see the instructions for Schedule B on page 3.
+Note.
+For special rules for involuntary conversions and exchanges, see the instructions for Schedule B on page 3.

 The 10-year recapture period may be extended for a period of up to 2 years if the qualified heir does not begin to use the property for a period of up to 2 years after the decedent's death.
-(See Two-Year Grace Period below.)
+(See Two-Year Grace Period-Commencement Date on page 3.)